-Imagine the following scenario: Pat is an injection drug user in a recovery program and has just been told he tested positive for HIV.
+Imagine the following scenario: Pat is HIV-positive and an IV drug user in a recovery program.
 Pat's sister knows Pat has a drug problem; they used to be very close until Pat's addictive behavior drove her away.
 She doesn't know that Pat is now infected with HIV.
-Pat wants to heal the relationship, disclose his HIV status, and request moral support.
+Pat wants to heal the relationship, disclose HIV status, and request moral support.
 Below are two different approaches that Pat might have used: